peteroupc/peteroupc.github.io/bernoulli.md

 The following charts show the correctness of many of the algorithms on this page and show their performance in terms of the number of bits they use on average.
 For each algorithm, and for each of 100 &lambda; values evenly spaced from 0.0001 to 0.9999:

 - 500 runs of the algorithm were done.
 Then...
 - The number of bits used by the runs were averaged, as were the return values of the runs (since the return value is either 0 or 1, the mean return value will be in the interval [0, 1]).
+The number of bits used included the number of bits used to produce each coin flip, assuming the coin flip procedure for &lambda; was generated using the `Bernoulli#coin()` method in _bernoulli.py_, which produces that probability in an optimal or near-optimal way.

 For each algorithm, if a single run was detected to use more than 5000 bits for a given &lambda;, the entire data point for that &lambda; was suppressed in the charts below.